Larry Alan Burns: Judicial service

-In 1997, Burns was appointed to serve as a United States magistrate judge of the United States District Court for the Southern District of California.
-Burns was nominated by President George W. Bush on May 1, 2003, to a new seat on the Southern District of California created by 116 Stat.
+In 1997, Burns was appointed to serve as a United States Magistrate Judge of the United States District Court for the Southern District of California.
+He was nominated as a United States District Judge by President George W. Bush on May 1, 2003, to a new seat on the Southern District of California created by 116 Stat.
 1758.
-The American Bar Association unanimously rated him "well qualified" for the position.
+The American Bar Association unanimously rated him "well qualified" for the position, its highest rating.
 He was confirmed by the United States Senate on September 24, 2003 by a vote of 91-0.
-Burns received his commission on September 25, 2003.
+He received his commission on September 25, 2003.
 He became Chief Judge on January 23, 2019 after Barry Ted Moskowitz assumed senior status.
-Burns assumed senior status on January 22, 2021.
+Burns assumed senior status on January 22, 2021 and retired on May 1, 2024.
+He joined Judicate West, a prominent private dispute resolution firm in San Diego, on the same day.

 On March 17, 2020, Burns declared a judicial emergency in the Southern District of California for one month, due to the COVID-19 epidemic.
-On April 2, the 9th circuit's judicial council permitted the judicial emergency to be extended for one year, until April 17, 2021.
+On April 2, the 9th Circuit's Judicial Council permitted the judicial emergency to be extended for one year, until April 17, 2021.